Micmac Manual

 Choose an action to take from a state, in other words an edge to follow from

-.
-If you are thinking of customizing this, for example to make it choose the minimum at odd depths, the you may want to consider specializing REWARD orupdate-uct-statistics
+nodein the tree.
+The default implementation chooses randomly from the yet unvisited edges or if there is none moves down the edge with the maximumedge-score.
+If you are thinking of customizing this, for example to make it choose the minimum at odd depths, the you may want to consider specializing REWARD orupdate-uct-statisticsinstead.

 [generic-function] outcome->reward node outcome